Sushil Kumar: Personal life

-Kumar was born in a Jat family of Solanki clan in Baprola village, near Najafgarh in South West Delhi.
+Kumar was born in a Jat family in Baprola village, near Najafgarh in South West Delhi.
 His father, Diwan Singh, was a driver in MTNL Delhi, while his mother, Kamla Devi, is a housewife.

-Kumar was inspired to take up wrestling by his father, himself a wrestler, and his cousin Sandeep.
+Kumar was inspired to take up wrestling by his father, himself a wrestler, and his cousin Sandeep Solanki.
 Sandeep later stopped competing as the family could only support one wrestler.
 Kumar trained in pehlwani wrestling at the akhada (wrestling school) in the Chhatrasal Stadium from the age of 14.
 With minimal funds and poor training facilities for wrestling in India, even for the 2008 Olympic team, his family made sure he obtained the necessary dietary supplements by sending him tinned milk, ghee and fresh vegetables.
-He is a devoted Hindu and strict vegetarian.
+He is a devoted Hindu and a strict vegetarian.

-He has completed his Graduation (B.P.E.) and Post-Graduation (M.P.E.) from Noida College of Physical Education, Dadri.
-Kumar is presently employed with the Indian Railways as an assistant commercial manager.
+He completed his Graduation (B.P.E.) and Post-Graduation (M.P.E.) from the Noida College of Physical Education, Dadri.
+Kumar is presently employed with the Northen Railways as a Senior Commercial Manager.